November 29, 2011

 We live in paradoxical times.
 Science is showing us how to identify and isolate specific aspects of foods that seem to hold promise in targeting age-related issues.
 Stem cell research is taking us into other futuristic territory.
 Meanwhile, we are reaching back into history and even prehistory to find a way to maximize health and combat aging.
 Even with such resourcefulness the mystery of aging remains, but for how long we can only wonder.

-, things involving technology
+, advances in technology

 July 7, 2011